Skoplje Football Subassociation

-The Skoplje Football association (Serbo-Croatian: Skopski loptački podsavez / Скопски лоптачки подсавез) was one of the regional football governing bodies under the tutorial of the Football Association of Yugoslavia.
+The Skoplje Football Subassociation (Serbo-Croatian: Skopski loptački podsavez / Скопски лоптачки подсавез) was one of the regional football governing bodies under the tutorial of the Football Association of Yugoslavia.
 It was formed on 18 December 1926 having been earlier part of the Belgrade Football Subassociation.
 By the time of its formation it included the clubs from the districts of Skopje, Bregalnica, Bitola, Kosovo and Vranje.
 It was one of the Football Subassociations which formed the football league system in the Kingdom of Yugoslavia.

 History

 The founding general assembly was held on December 18, 1926, in a restaurant Neznani junak in Skopje where the delegates from all of what was known back then as Southern Serbia were present.
 Special envoys of the Football Association of Yugoslavia came from Belgrade, Vladimir Zakić and Bora Jovanović, who were also both members of the Belgrade Subassociation.
 At the assembly there were also 21 delegates representing 21 clubs: 7 from Leskovac, 6 from Skoplje, 6 from Bitola, 1 from Vranje and 1 from Strumica.
 The newly formed subassociation will be in charge of supervising the football competition of the around 26 clubs found in the geographical area located southern of Leskovac.

 The subassociation of Skopje counted 27 clubs in 1929.
 In 1940 the number of clubs has raised to 48 and there were 23 football stadiums or fields.

 The presidents of the SLP were Đorđe Ristić (1927-1930), Kosta Trnjajski (1930-1934) and Stevan Trivunac (1934-1941).